[This post is last updated on 12 June 2023]

 Drop off your Bike in Station A and Collect It in Station B (Checked Bicycles)

 About 50 train stations scattered around the island provide shipping service for personal luggage at a very reasonable price.
 Bikes are deemed personal luggage.
 It usually takes a day for your bike (and any luggage) to get to its destination, ready for you or the receiver to collect.
 Free storage for up to 2 days is offered.
 A nominal fee will be charged daily from the third day onward if the bike/luggage is not picked up in time.
 The Luggage Centre/Room 行包中心/行李房, where this service is provided, is not always located in the main building of the train station.
 But you can always ask the staff for directions.
+Here I have marked all the stations that provide such services with the truck icon.

 I love this service!
 It gives me lots of flexibility.
 When I was doing my first cycling trip in Taiwan, I was not sure how far I could go.
 But with this service, I was given the option of sending the bike back to Taipei and continuing my journey as a regular tourist whenever I felt like it and could make it to one of those stations.
 I was also able to temporarily get rid of some of the stuff and souvenirs that I didn’t need during the trip, and got them back at my convenience.